raspiblitz/raspiblitz/README.md

 * Make sure that your laptop and the raspberry are on the same local network.
 * On Mac OSX you can also consider to connect the raspberry directly with your laptop and share your WLAN internet connection over ethernet (thats a nice mobile setup): https://mycyberuniverse.com/mac-os/connect-to-raspberry-pi-from-a-mac-using-ethernet.html

 When everything boots up correctly, you should see the local IP address of your RaspiBlitz on the LCD panel.

-So open up a terminal and connect thru SSH:
+So open up a [terminal](https://www.youtube.com/watch?v=5XgBd6rjuDQ) and connect thru SSH:

-ssh admin@[IP] → use password → raspiBlitzA
+ssh admin@[YOURIP] → use password: raspiblitz

 Now follow the dialoge in your terminal.
 This can take some time (prepare some coffee) - but in the end you should have a running Lightning node on your RaspberryPi that you can start to learn and hack on --> see Chapter "Your First Lightning Transaction"